Continued to: Helena Rubinstein (1915-1930)

 In the matter of removing freckles the Russian Skin Food Valaze fully deserves to be termed a specific.
 It does not cover them up in French fashion, but removes them beyond all peradventure.
 To accomplish this, and relieve tan and sunburn, Valaze should be applied more thickly than usual.

 Unfortunately, the freckle-removing ingredient in Valaze is unknown to me.
 Rubinstein described Valaze as ‘skin-stimulating’ as well as ‘skin-feeding’ which will ‘improve the worst skin in one month’.
-These statements seem to make it more likely that Valaze contained an exfoliant rather than a bleach.
+As the improvement took time it stands to reason that Valaze contained an exfoliating lightener and/or a mild chemical bleach.

 In 1905, with her business doing well, Rubinstein travelled back to Europe to search for new products and treatments.
 On her return to Melbourne she gave a report of her trip in an interview published as an advertorial in ‘Table Talk’.
 This included a description of her new salon in the Glen’s Building at 274 Collins Street, now called the Valaze Massage Institute.

-Rubinstein then went on to explain how, in the few months she had been away, that she had trained with Dr. Pashki of Vienna, Professor Lasaar of Berlin, Dr. Pokitonoft in Paris and Dr. Una in Hamburg.
-I think she is referring to Dr. Heinrich Paschkis [1849-1923], Professor Oskar Lassar [1849-1907], Dr. Catherine Sophie Mathilde Pokitonoff [1856-?], and Dr. Paul Gerson Unna [1850-1929].
+Rubinstein then went on to explain how, in the few months she had been away, she had trained with Dr. Pashki of Vienna, Professor Lasaar of Berlin, Dr. Pokitonoft in Paris and Dr. Una in Hamburg.
+I think she is referring to Dr. Heinrich Paschkis [1849-1923], Professor Oskar Lassar [1849-1907], Dr. Catherine Sophie Mathilde Pokitonoff [1856-1927], and Dr. Paul Gerson Unna [1850-1929].
 Whether she actually met all of these eminent individuals during her European tour is an open question.
+Her most likely face-to-face meeting was with Dr. Mathilde Pokitonoff (née von Wulfert) who was based in Paris.
+Pokitonoff’s daughter, Vera [1883-1967] was married to Robert Bienaime [1876-1960], one of the owners of Houbigant (Personal Correspondance, 2017).
+The others, Rubinstein could have ‘trained with’ by reading what they had written.

 Along the way she bought equipment that allowed her to introduce a number of new skin treatments into her Melbourne salon, many of which were potentially dangerous.

-The most innocuous of these was a roller massager.
-Rubinstein used massage in her salon treatments and had included instructions on how to do a facial massage at home in her first published booklet ‘The guide to beauty’ (1903).
-Selling the roller through her salon gave Rubinstein a way to monetise the practice of face massaging and she suggested that it was superior to procedures done by hand.
+The most innocuous of these was a roller massager, the Valaze Massagette, made with little, rounded-ended ivory or bone teeth.
+Rubinstein used massage in her salon treatments and had included instructions on how to do a facial massage at home in her first published booklet, ‘The guide to beauty’ (1903).
+Selling the roller through her salon gave Rubinstein a way to monetise the practice of face massaging by suggesting that it was superior to procedures done by hand.

 As to face massage, while the doctors all agreed that hand massage is very good when properly and scientifically applied, they say it is so seldom that it is properly done that now in general cases they always recommend roller massage.
 Yes, I brought the rollers out with me; these are they, and it is wonderful the improvement they work in a very short time.
 Of course there are cases where hand massage is necessary, and we then use it.
 But the doctors discourage it generally, because unless properly applied it really does more harm than good.

-Also fairly innocuous were a new vacuum-suction treatment to remove wrinkles, and electrolysis to treat superfluous hair, warts and other blemishes.
+Also fairly innocuous was a new vacuum-suction treatment to remove wrinkles, and electrolysis to treat superfluous hair, warts and other blemishes.

 By 1908, Rubinstein would also have a depilatory in her product line called Novena Hair Destroyer.
 She claimed that it did not contain hydrosulphate of sodium, hydrosulphate of lime, barium sulphide, orpiment or yellow trisulfide of arsenic as these were all poisonous.
 It is possible that Rubinstein used strontium sulphate as the active agent as the Jacques Perl’s patent would have lapsed by then.